chongjunhong23/chongjunhong23/README.md

 * I'm passionate in programming and problem solving
 * 🌍  I'm based in Malaysia
 * ✉️  You can contact me at [chongjunhong@graduate.utm.my](mailto:chongjunhong@graduate.utm.my)
+* You can find all my projects and thoughts at

 ### Skills